Understanding Heatstroke and Its Risks

 Offer cool fluids (only if they are fully alert and can swallow).

-Prevention
+Prevention Strategies

-Find Air-Conditioning: Spend time in air-conditioned places like libraries or malls if your home is hot.
+Seek Air Conditioning: Spend time in air-conditioned places like libraries or malls if your home is hot.

 Use Fans & Water: Fans help, and misting yourself with a spray bottle or taking cool showers/baths also cools you down.